How To Become A Minimalist In 30 Days

 - To start each day with motivation and excitement for the new goal.

-- To realize that minimalism it’s not only about material things.
+- To realize that minimalism is not only about material things.

-Once you complete each goal, you can see which tasks positively affect your life.
-Then, you can choose to do those goals more regularly.
+Once you complete each goal, you can see which of the tasks you enjoyed the most, and then, you can choose to incorporate some of the things in your life.

 Variations

-The challenge is a compilation of 30 simple, powerful daily tasks for a month.
+The challenge is a compilation of 30 simple daily tasks for a month.

 Scroll to the end to find three different variations of the challenge.
 Feel free to download the one that suits you best.
 (7-day challenge, 10-day challenge, 30-day challenge)